vuejs/vue/.github/CONTRIBUTING.md

 ## Project Structure

-- **`build`**: contains build-related configuration files.
+- **`scripts`**: contains build-related scripts and configuration files.
 In most cases you don't need to touch them.
 However, it would be helpful to familiarize yourself with the following files:

-  - `build/alias.js`: module import aliases used across all source code and tests.
+  - `scripts/alias.js`: module import aliases used across all source code and tests.

-  - `build/config.js`: contains the build configurations for all files found in `dist/`.
+  - `scripts/config.js`: contains the build configurations for all files found in `dist/`.
 Check this file if you want to find out the entry source file for a dist file.

 - **`dist`**: contains built files for distribution.
 Note this directory is only updated when a release happens; they do not reflect the latest changes in development branches.